 To begin with, the beat is the pulse of the music.
-As a matter of fact, it has nothing to do with the tempo (the speed of the music) or the rhythm (how the music is accented).
+And, it has nothing to do with the tempo (the speed of the music) or the rhythm (how the music is accented).

 To be sure, some people have no problem identifying the beat.
 But guess what?
-It doesn’t come naturally; you have to be taught.
+It’s something you have to learn.
+For most people it doesn’t come naturally.

 Speaking of beats, please take a minute to read the Dance Safari post, “My Heart Beats to the Rhythm of Love“.